 Continuing east from Bonorong, you’ll eventually reach the island’s east coast.
 Hang a right and head down the idyllic Tasman Peninsula to the once infamous/now famous Port Arthur Historic Site — a World Heritage-listed site and one of Australia’s most intact records of convict life.
 During its time as a penal settlement, more than 12,000 convicts did time at Port Arthur, and the ‘rehabilitation’ of re-offenders was one of its grim specialties.

-Today there are some 30 buildings to explore.
-The fully restored Separate Prison is a real eye opener.
-Tickets to the site include an excellent introductory guided walking tour and a short harbour cruise.
-Your ticket actually entitles you to two days’ entry.
+Today there are some 30 surviving buildings to explore (the fully restored Separate Prison is a real eye opener).
+Your ticket includes a short harbour cruise and actually entitles you to two days’ entry to the site.
 If you decide to stay overnight on the peninsula, the Fox and Hounds Inn offers an atmospheric mock-Tudor setting, an excellent wine list, and an open fire to enjoy it by.